shatalley1-prog/Foundations_Lab_Final/README.md

 **Integrity:** By executing the `lab_verify.sh` Bash script, I generated an audit log (`setup_verify.txt`).
 This proves that the data in my environment has not been altered and provides a verifiable record of my system's state.

-**Availability:** By deploying my environment via **Google Cloud Shell**, I ensured that my workspace was available and accessible regardless of my local hardware restrictions or strict security postures on my host machine.
+**Availability:** By deploying my environment via **GITHUB CODESPACES**, I ensured that my workspace was available and accessible regardless of my local hardware restrictions or strict security postures on my host machine.

 ---
 ## References